Insights

 Published on

 Storytelling has a lot of different looks.
-There are all sorts of genres—from sci-fi and fantasy to historical fiction and biographical narratives.
-And each has its own story aesthetics that make it entertaining, engaging, and memorable.
-And, depending on the medium you’re crafting your story for, different techniques and methods will make it really stand out.
+From sci-fi and fantasy to historical fiction and biographical narratives, each genre has its own story aesthetics that make it entertaining, engaging, and memorable.

 This storytelling trick is simple, yet powerful—and will help you create a fully experiential performance for your audiences.